 - Create a “best practices” design philosophy for the industry to minimize the antisocial impacts of these technologies on children who are using them.
 Ask Tristan Harris to lead.

 - Direct the Department to investigate the regulation of certain companies and apps.
-Many of these companies essentially function as public utilities and news sources – we used to regulate broadcast networks and newspapers and phone companies.
+Many of these companies essentially function as public utilities and news sources – we used to regulate broadcast networks, newspapers and phone companies.
 We need to do the same thing to Facebook, Twitter, Snap and other companies now that they are the primary ways people both receive information and communicate with each other.